 Philo’s channel menu is smaller and much more specialized compared to Sling TV.

-As mentioned above, Philo caters to fans of reality TV, talk shows and educational programming.
-There’s no way to get any sports, news or broadcast channels through Philo.
+Philo caters to fans of reality TV, talk shows and educational programming.
+There’s no way to get any sports networks or broadcast channels through Philo.

 Once you get a base plan, you can add all kinds of different channel expansion packs.
 The price of the expansion packs changes depending on which base plan you have, but most of the Extras cost $5-$10.